te5in/CodeGra.de/README.md

   choice.

 ## Getting Started
+CodeGrade is offered as Software as a Service, please consult our [website](https://codegra.de) to learn how to get started.

 A local installation of CodeGrade can be created using the running instructions in the [CodeGrade documentation](https://docs.codegra.de/running.html).
 CodeGrade can be run in